fli-iam/shanoir-ng/README.md

 * Go to the root folder and execute **docker-compose up --build**

 * Access to shanoir-ng: http://shanoir-ng-nginx

-By default, new user accounts have been created in Keycloak by ms users.
-Please access to Keycloak admin interface below to reset the password, when you want to login (Manage users - Edit your desired user - Credentials - Reset password and Temporary password: No).
-When a SMTP server has been configured properly, emails with a temporary password will have been sent (not the case in dev environment).
+If you want to login, please go to Keycloak:

 * Access to Keycloak admin interface: http://localhost:8080/auth/admin/

+By default, new user accounts have been created in Keycloak by ms users with temporary passwords.
+Please access to Keycloak admin interface below to reset the password, when you want to login (Manage users
+- Edit your desired user - Credentials - Reset password and Temporary password: No).
+When a SMTP server has been configured properly, emails with a temporary password will have been sent to each user (not the case in dev environment).

+Please use the flags **kcAdminClientUsername**, **kcAdminClientPassword**, **syncAllUsersToKeycloak** in the file **/docker-compose/users/Dockerfile** of ms users, to configure in production environment the behaviour of user account creation with Keycloak.
+E.g. if you want to start with an empty users database in Keycloak in production, please set the flag **syncAllUsersToKeycloak** to false.

+**Attention:** for security reasons please change in a production environment the Keycloak admin password in the file **/docker-compose/keycloak/variables.env** and in the file **/docker-compose/users/Dockerfile** adapt as well the credentials.

-* Access to dcm4chee 5 arc-light: http://localhost:8081/dcm4chee-arc/ui2/
+* Access to the backup PACS dcm4chee 5 arc-light: http://localhost:8081/dcm4chee-arc/ui2/

 * This installation uses Docker named volumes, find more here to handle your local data: https://docs.docker.com/storage/volumes/